If you have questions about

 1. What are the responsibilities of my job?

-In addition, we require generic roles and a lot of teamwork,
+50 team members.
+In addition, we require generic roles and a

-which allows co-workers to augment each other’s strengths
+lot of teamwork, which allows co-workers to augment each other’s

 In technical roles the responsibilities are typically: hack systems, audit source code, develop attack exploits, develop tools for hackers, document found vulnerabilities, configure infrastructure as code, perform peer review, present reports to customers, share knowledge with customers and co-workers, migrate obsolete information, and create new information, among others.

-conference or seminar speakers, and crisis management, among others.
+to other companies, conference or seminar speakers, and crisis

 In short, the responsibilities defined for each role can be flexible, and we expect you to contribute ideas and adapt, depending on the needs of the company.
 We truly appreciate high technical skilled employees who, after fulfilling technical roles, can gradually migrate to non-technical roles.